kricheso/Tsuru/README.md

 ### Quiz Screen (English Card)
 <img align="left" src="Images/English to Japanese.png" height="300">
-If the user backs out of the definition screen and goes back to press the Review button on the main screen, he or she will be presented with this screen.
-The review quiz will show multiple cards and will prompt the user to input the answer.
+If the user backs out of the definition screen and goes back to press the Review Button on the main screen, he or she will be presented with the Quiz Screen.
+The quiz will show multiple cards and will prompt the user to input the answer.
 For English cards, the user will be displayed a writing board.
-The user will write the answer while the machine learning algorithm converts the characters to text.
-Once the users clicks next, he or she will be showed a green color for a correct answer and a red color for an inncorrect answer.
-The use can press the next button again to go to the next card or he or she can review stroke order, meaning, or readings!
+The user will write the answer and the machine learning algorithm will convert the characters to text.
+Once the user taps the Next Button, he or she will be shown a green color for a correct answer and a red color for an incorrect answer.
+The user can can review stroke order, meaning, or readings or press the next Button again to go to the next card!

 </br>
 </br>